Child Development and Milestones: Your 4-Year-and-7-Month-Old

 Your child may also be able to write his own name and memorise your phone number and address.

 - Your child is learning to take complex commands so help him or her out by keeping your instructions clear, simple and concise.
 Set them up for success!

-- Practise positive reinforcement.
+- Practice positive reinforcement.
 When your child achieves something, praise his so that the behaviour will be repeated

 - Allow your child to play with simple everyday items.
 You will be amazed to see how his imagination and creativity transforms a simple pot or pan into a magical toy.

-- Occasionally, let your child play with more sophisticated toys that challenges and tests his cognitive development.
+- Occasionally, let your child play with more sophisticated toys that challenge and test his cognitive development.

-If you notice that your child is displaying any of these signs, you may want to get it checked out by their paediatrician.
+If you notice that your child is displaying any of these signs, you may want to get it checked out by their pediatrician.

 - Being really afraid, shy or aggressive